infinum/dotnet-handbook/Docker.md

 Second stage will build the runtime image, this image will only contain the .NET runtime and the built project files.

-To create a docker image in your project, add a `Dockerfile` to the root of your solution, then build and run the image :
+To create a docker image in your project, add a `Dockerfile` to the root of your solution, create a [.dockerignore](#.dockerignore) file, then build and run the image :

 ```bash
 > docker build -t <image-name>